 Hayes’ first statement is absolutely true: Amanda F. Palmer is a rock star.
 She has a sizeable fan base that is eager to give her money, and she pays them back with all manner of art.
 Plus she totally looks like a rock star, which never hurts.

 But I’m not sure the tag quite works.
 While it seems that Palmer “has turned the model of the music business upside down” by sidestepping a label and receiving patronage directly from fans, it isn’t an entirely new road she’s treading.
 Radiohead, of course, famously offered In Rainbows without a label and allowed fans to pay whatever they wanted for the digital download.
-And in the comedy world, Louis CK has blazed a trail (quickly followed by Jim Gaffigan and Aziz Ansari) that allows him to sell his own show from his website without a formal distribution plan.1
+And in the comedy world, Louis CK has blazed a trail (quickly followed by Jim Gaffigan and Aziz Ansari) that allows him to sell his own show from his website without a formal distribution plan.[1.
+Interestingly, CK has now sold the show to FX, where it will begin airing this weekend.]

 But besides the fact that what Palmer’s doing is a slight variation on what others have done, there’s a more fundamental way in which she doesn’t seem to “have turned the model for the music business upside down”: she (don’t forget Radiohead and CK and Ansari and Gaffigan) is already famous, thanks to the previous backing of a traditional record label.